-If you travel to the Darien province you should do so only with an organised group and to recognised tourist destinations protected by the Panamanian police.
-See Local Travel
+If you travel to the Darien province you should do so only with an organised group to destinations under the surveillance of the Panamanian police.
+See Local travel

 Foreign driving licences are only valid for 90 days following your entry to the country.
 See Road Travel

 Although there’s no recent history of terrorism in Panama, attacks can’t be ruled out.
 See Terrorism

 You can contact the emergency services on 911.
 Alternatively, call 104 for police or 103 for ambulance and fire.

 If you’re abroad and you need emergency help from the UK government, contact the nearest British embassy, consulate or high commission.

 Take out comprehensive travel and medical insurance before you travel.